Dryer vent dusty

 Cleaning

-The answer to 'dryer vent dusty' is that a dusty dryer vent is a common issue that can be caused by a buildup of lint and debris in the vent.
-This can happen over time as the dryer is used, and can lead to reduced airflow, increased drying times, and even fire hazards.
+The answer to 'dryer vent dusty' is that a dusty dryer vent is a common issue that can be caused by lint buildup, poor ventilation, or a blocked vent.
+Symptoms include reduced airflow, longer drying times, and a musty smell from the dryer.
+Solutions can include cleaning the vent, ensuring proper ventilation, and replacing the vent if it's damaged.

 Step-by-Step Guide